bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumSolarRadiation_3GwIZXL0151QO$6Rwbh8Tj/Documentation.md

-Maximum level of solar radiation that the equipment complies with, usually measured by duration of solar radiation.
+Maximum level of solar radiation that the equipment complies with.
+The value indicates power density measured in watt per square meter (w/m2).